RidgeMaps/terms/index.md

 ### **Firebase Analytics (Google)**
 Used solely for anonymous usage statistics and performance insights.
 Firebase may collect:
-- device model
+- Device model
+- Device ID
 - OS version
-- app version
+- App version
-- interaction patterns
+- Interaction patterns
-- crash/diagnostic information
+- Crash/diagnostic information
-- coarse geo-location derived from IP address (the full IP address is not logged or stored)
+- Coarse geo-location derived from IP address (the full IP address is not logged or stored)

-Firebase does **not** receive personal information such as name, email, or identifiers.
+Firebase does **not** receive direct identifiers such as name, email, or phone number, which would directly reveal your identity.

 Firebase Analytics acts as a data processor on our behalf.
-Processing is governed by Google’s Data Processing Agreement and the use of EU Standard Contractual Clauses (SCCs) to safeguard international data transfers outside the UK/EU.
+Processing is governed by Google’s Data Processing Agreement and the use of EU Standard Contractual Clauses (SCCs) to safeguard international data transfers outside the UK or EU.
 Google may process data on servers located outside the UK or EU (including the United States).
 These transfers rely on GDPR-approved safeguards.

 ---